shalva97/questions/README.md

 - Kotlin vs Java
 - Your favourite Kotlin feature
 ### Kotlin coroutines
+- structured concurency
+- StateFlow vs SharedFlow
+- what are Dispatachers?
+- Scopes
+- Channel vs Flow

 ### JVM
 - can you manually trigger GC?
 Have you tried it?
 - what the memory leak is and some often cases when when we see them?
 - Any risk to in using Java reflection?
 - Explain reflection
+- what data structure have you heard of(not specific to JVM)?
 ### Java
 - what is the difference between HashMap and TreeMap?
 - whats the contract between hashcode and equals?